Leong Jun Hao

 Leong Jun Hao (梁峻豪 (Liáng Jùnháo); born 13 July 1999) is a Malaysian badminton player.
-He was the boys' singles champion at the 2017 Asia Junior Championships.
+He was the boys' singles champion at the 2017 Asian Junior Championships.
 This achievement was followed by a silver medal at World Junior Championships.

 Personal life

 Leong was born and raised in Kuala Lumpur to Celine Low and Anthony Leong.
 He started playing badminton for fun outside his house.
-At the age of 9, he started playing the sport seriously under his father’s tutelage.
+At the age of 9, he started playing the sport seriously under his father's tutelage.
 Leong joined the Bukit Jalil Sports School (BJSS) at the age of 13.
 At the end of 2018, he injured his hip twice which resulted in his world ranking dropping from 40th to 120th.

 Career

+2017

-In July 2017, Leong won the Asian Junior Championships by defeating Bai Yupeng in the final.
-In October 2017, he reached the final of World Junior Championships where he lost to top seed, Kunlavut Vitidsarn, 21–17, 15–21, 9–21.
-In November 2017, he reached his first maiden senior final at the Malaysia International Challenge before losing to compatriot Iskandar Zulkarnain Zainuddin.
+In July, Leong won the Asian Junior Championships by defeating Bai Yupeng in the final.
+In October, he reached the final of World Junior Championships where he lost to top seed, Kunlavut Vitidsarn, 21–17, 15–21, 9–21.
+In November, he reached his maiden senior final at the Malaysia International Challenge before losing to compatriot Iskandar Zulkarnain Zainuddin.

+2018

-In January 2018, he reached the final of the Thailand Masters as a qualifier where he lost to second seed, Tommy Sugiarto.
-In April 2018, he won his first senior title at the Finnish Open by defeating his compatriot Cheam June Wei in the final.
+In January, he reached the final of the Thailand Masters as a qualifier where he lost to the second seed, Tommy Sugiarto.
+In April, he won his first senior title at the Finnish Open by defeating his compatriot Cheam June Wei in the final.

+2019–2020

+In December 2019, Leong reached his first final of the year at the Bangladesh International but lost out to top seed Lakshya Sen.

+He was part of Malaysia's men's team that won silver at the 2020 Asian Team Championships in February 2020.

+2022

+Leong was one of the players that won gold at the 2022 Asian Team Championships for Malaysia in February.
+In October, he clinched his first BWF World Tour title at the Indonesia Masters, beating compatriot Cheam June Wei in three games.

+2023

+In May, Leong made his debut at the 2023 SEA Games where he helped Malaysia win a silver medal in the men's team event.
+He later competed in the men's singles event and went on to win bronze, losing out to Indonesia's Christian Adinata in the semi-finals.
+In July, he was crowned as men's singles national champion after winning the 2023 Malaysian National Badminton Championships.
+In October, he competed at the KL Masters as the second seed.
+He emerged as the winner after defeating top seed Lee Chia-hao 22–20, 21–13 in the final.

+2024

+In November, Leong reached the final of the Japan Masters, his first of a Super 500 level tournament.
+He finished as the runner-up, losing 10–21, 13–21 to Li Shifeng.